 - 1. On the Timeline, select the clip with black bars. - 2.
-Click the Filters icon on the left-hand sidebar. - 3.
-On the Adjustments tab, select the Vertical fill filter and drag it onto the clip.
+Click the Effects icon on the left-hand sidebar. - 3.
+Go to the Filters tab. - 4.
+In the Adjustments category, select the Vertical fill filter and drag it onto the clip.